HaiHongLa/cloud-uploader/README.md

-# File Storage CLI Tool
+# Cloud Storage CLI Tool

 The File Storage CLI Tool is a command-line interface that allows users to configure AWS S3 credentials and perform various operations such as uploading, listing, and deleting files in an S3 bucket.